Ahmed-Husseini/Automated-Robot-Arm/README.md

 ## 📐 Control Design

 - DC motor and potentiometer were separated from prebuilt servo loop.
-- System modeled and linearized:
+- System modeled and linearized with MATLAB:
   - Moment of Inertia: 0.01 kg·m²
   - Transfer function derived and simulated.
 - PID controller designed using MATLAB: